JattCoder/CWC-Standings/README.md

 2. Users can delete a team from list
 3. Users can add a team to the list with personal preference

-User can save a list to personal device in .txt file with/without changes made to the list.
+User can save a list to personal device in (CWC_Standings.txt) file with/without changes made to the list.

 Thank You
 Enjoy Cricket Database!